-The Clarity Oil works beautifully to mitigate irritation from retinoids and we personally use a drop or 2 before applying our Tretinoin and then another 2 drops after applying the Tretinoin.
+The Clarity Oil works beautifully to mitigate irritation from retinoids and we personally use it after every application of Tretinoin.
 We have absolutely loved the combined results of The Clarity Oil and Tretinoin.
 Our skin feels brighter, clearer and smoother already after just a short time of use so far.

 How can I get an Rx if I don’t have access to a dermatologist?